3 Things Your Welcome Email Must Do (And Probably Doesn't!)

 3 Things Your Welcome Email Doesn't Do

 #1.
-Your welcome email doesn’t state why you are the best person to help them.
+Your welcome email doesn’t state why you’re the best person to help your subscriber.

 #2.
 Your welcome email doesn't invite people to converse with you.

-If you’re a travel blogger, you could ask them what region or country they want to conquer next and what their biggest hurdles with traveling are.
-If you blog about organic living, ask them what trips them over when it comes to shopping for organic food.
+If you’re a travel blogger, you could ask your subscriber what region or country they want to travel to next and what their biggest hurdles with traveling are.
+If you blog about organic living, ask them what trips them up when it comes to shopping for organic food.

-Your question has to be simple and specific to your niche, and you can leave it in the Postscript or P.S of your email.
-And be prepared to get replies!
-And if you want to nurture your audience, respond to as many of those emails as you can.
+Your question has to be simple and specific to your niche, and you can leave it in the Postscript or P.S. of your email.
+Be prepared to get replies!
+If you want to nurture your audience, respond to as many of those emails as you can.

 #3.
-Your welcome email does not tease and intrigue
+Your welcome email doesn’t tease and intrigue

-Don’t sign off with your name.
-But rather, close your email with a question.
+Don’t sign off the email with your name; rather, close your email with a question.
 Here are some examples of how to do this:

 "Do you know that 90% of what people believe about organic vegetables is wrong?
 I’ll tell you what that myth is tomorrow and how it’s going to help you cut your expenditure by up to 50%".